Your browser is out of date!

 Description

-• Projects in this scope area may include: installing a new ADA (Americans with Disabilities Act) accessible lift with controls, railings, and electrical lines.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include: installing a new ADA (Americans with Disabilities Act) accessible lift with controls, railings, and electrical lines.

 Baseline